Immigrant-police relations on Long Island improve

-“Now, the people report to the police, with or without documents,” said Cecilia Bonilla, 48, from El Salvador, as she cooked fried plantains and chicken at her restaurant a few feet from where Lucero was killed.
+“Now, the people report to the police, with or without documents,” said Cecilia Bonilla, 48, from El Salvador, as she cooked fried plantains and chicken at her restaurant near the spot where Lucero was killed.
 “A lot has changed.
 I still hear that people are beaten, but not as much as before.
 Before it was worse.”

 A spokesman for the Suffolk County police said last week that better services have resulted in a reduction in crime and a better relationship with the community.

 Recommendations from the Justice Department included making it easier for people to register complaints about the police by placing notices in libraries and other public places, better community outreach and improved communication to beat officers.
 The letter also cited some confusion over interpreting what a hate crime is, noting that minors are capable of committing them.

 Two weeks after Lucero’s death, Patchogue village officials started a series of bilingual public meetings in the library, between police and migrant workers, on how to ease the worries in the Hispanic community and improve relations.

 Gilda Ramos, a Peruvian immigrant who works in the Patchogue library, said she began to see more Spanish-language flyers and police pamphlets.
 One pamphlet notes that Suffolk County police don’t ask victims of crimes or witnesses about their immigration status and suggests robbery victims call the authorities.

 “There is more confidence, and less of the fear,” said Fabian Tacuri, a 42-year-old Ecuadorean painter from the same mountain county where Lucero was born.
 “Before there was more distrust.”

 Lucero’s brother, Joselo, said his loved one must not be forgotten.